caporaso-lab/using-qiime2/book/references/parallel-configuration.md

 The full docs for the Parsl SlurmProvider may be found [here](https://parsl.readthedocs.io/en/stable/stubs/parsl.providers.SlurmProvider.html#parsl.providers.SlurmProvider).
 In our documentation, we will break down the ones we have found most necessary.

 *max_blocks:* The maximum number of blocks (Parsl jobs) to maintain.
-Parsl will submit *max_blocks* slurm jobs, but it is not guarantees they will all actually run.
-When/how they get scheduled is determined by slurm.
+Parsl will submit *max_blocks* Slurm jobs, but it is not guarantees they will all actually run.
+When/how they get scheduled is determined by Slurm.

-*nodes_per_block:* How many compute nodes to request per slurm job submitted.
+*nodes_per_block:* How many compute nodes to request per Slurm job submitted.

 *cores_per_node:* The amount of CPU cores to request per compute node.

 *mem_per_node:* The amount of memory to request per compute node.

-*walltime:* The max time for the slurm jobs submitted.
+*walltime:* The max time for the Slurm jobs submitted.
 Each block represents a Parsl job.

 *exclusive:* Whether to request nodes that are free from other running jobs or not.

 *worker_init:* Bash commands to run on the worker jobs submitted by Parsl.
 You will most likely need to activate your QIIME 2 conda environment here.

-#### Example slurm config
+#### Example Slurm config

 This is an example of a config we have actually used to run analyses on our HPC cluster.
 Let's break down what these parameters mean.